BOUBAKERAMDY/BOUBAKERAMDY/README.md

 # 👋 Hi, I'm Boubaker Amdyoun

-🎓 1st-year Data Science Engineering Student at Polytech Nice Sophia
+🎓 1st-year Engineering Student at Polytech Nice Sophia
 💼 Looking for a 2-year apprenticeship in AI, Machine Learning or Full-Stack Development
 📚 Projects in Deep Learning, Mobile Apps, Fullstack Web, and more